Numeracy and mathematics

 Practical support and resources

-National Numeracy and Mathematics Hub: provides access to a secure online area which provides a wealth of professional learning for a wide range of aspects related to numeracy and mathematics.
-This includes examples of effective practice from establishments and local authorities.
-Professional learning resources based on the findings from the Scottish Survey of Literacy and Numeracy (SSLN) 2015 are available here.
-There is a Yammer Group which encourages and supports professional discussion with practitioners across Scotland and the opportunity to share resources.
+Numeracy and Mathematics Professional Learning Community: provides access to a secure online area which provides a wealth of professional learning for a wide range of aspects related to numeracy and mathematics.
+It includes links to resources supporting effective learning and teaching across the broad general education and the senior phase.
 All Education Scotland resources for numeracy and mathematics can be accessed here.
-(Requires a Glow log-in.)
+A Glow practitioner log-in is required.

 Differentiated learning in numeracy and mathematics (2015): Briefing 1 - A short, practitioner-focused research briefing which summarises research on differentiated learning and considers how it could be used to improve learner outcomes in numeracy and mathematics.
 It has a particular focus on meeting the needs of children from disadvantaged backgrounds.